 I have deleted by twitter account – https://twitter.com/btbytes today.
 On the whole, twitter is a time drain not a positive contribution to one’s growth.
 I must however

-- replace it with suitable alternatives that don’t have the same downsides.
+a) identify the benefits i got from using twitter b) replace it with suitable alternatives that don’t have the same downsides.

 One alternative for twitter is pinboard’s popular links page.
 Similar sentiments echoed.